-The mist set in around 2300 hrs., but visibility generally remained greater than 10 kilometers. fog set in around 0345 hrs., deteriorating the The fog 300 meters. visibility rapidly to temporarily cleared at around 0530 hrs., with improvement of visibility to 6 km., though still in Misty condition with visibility misty condition. of about 6 km. prevailed until 0630 hrs.
-Fog set in again at around 0645 hrs., reducing visibility The vertical extent of the fog was to 200 meters. not measured at that particular period.
+The mist set in around 2300 hrs., but visibility generally remained greater than 10 kilometers.
+The fog set in around 0345 hrs., deteriorating the The meters. foq visibility rapidly to 300 around 0530 hrs., with temporarily cleared at improvement of visibility to 6 km., though still in Misty condition with visibility misty condition. of about 6 km. prevailed until 0630 hrs.
+Fog set in again at around 0645 hrs., reducing visibility to 200 meters.
+The vertical extent of the fog was not measured at that particular period.